balintsera/evista-perform/README.md

 This differentiate it from all the other PHP form APIs, because there's no need to build any form object on the server side _before_ submission.

-Here is an example of a server side from building process:
+Here is an example of a server side form building process:

 ```php